Submarine carrying 12,000 pounds of cocaine worth $165M seized by Coast Guard

 It was not immediately clear from which country the submarine originated.

-A lawyer for the four defendants could not be immediately found Tuesday.
+Lawyers for all four defendants did not immediately return messages seeking their comments on Tuesday.

 Watch: U.S. Coast Guard crew leaps onto drug smuggling vesselJuly 11, 201901:02